Nick-Sullivan/github/README.md

 - git pull

 # Everyday operations
-Update the local copy of the cloud (does not change our files)
+Update the latest commits (does not change our files)
 - git fetch

 Display list of branches